-Iron (Fe) increased to values much higher than ANZECC/ARMCANZ environmental protection guideline values in 3 of the 4 samples.
-Manganese (Mn) changed in a similar manner, but only breached the ANZECC/ARMCANZ environmental protection guideline value in one sample (TAW 3.2).
+Both manganese (Mn) and iron (Fe) showed a significant increase in some samples, with the shallowest samples increasing to concentrations above than the ANZECC/ARMCANZ environmental protection guideline (Figure 3-2).
 These increases are consistent with the change from oxidising to moderately reducing conditions, where manganese (Mn) and then iron (Fe) become soluble.